 As a result, their clients are evangelists for the agent.

-Years ago I was in Thailand at the Mandarin Oriental Bangkok, one of the truly great hotels anywhere.
+Years ago I was in Thailand at the Mandarin Oriental Bangkok, one of world’s truly great hotels.
 At the manager’s reception, I met a gentleman staying at the property with his family on holiday.
 After only a few words, the traveler began to rave about his travel agent and how well his travel had been planned and executed, right down to every detail.
 Turns out, I knew his travel agent.
 But if I had not, I would have been asking for a name.
 This client was an evangelist and he made me a believer.
 There is no stronger way of growing a clientele than by word of mouth.

 And no better place to hear word of mouth than an extra mile ahead of the pack.